 A trademark can be described as a word, name, symbol, design, or combination of elements.
 It is used in trade regarding goods and services, to indicate the connection with goods or services and differentiate it from existing goods and services.
 The trademark’s primary function is to give purchasers information about the manufacturers or quality of goods and services.
 Procedure for Registration of trademark in India is a simple and easy process.
 The Trademarks Act,1999 and the Trademark Rules, 2002 govern the law on the trademark.

-Registration of a trademark is done by the Controller- General of Patents, Design, and Trademark (Registrar of Trademarks), situated at Chennai, Mumbai, Kolkata, Ahmedabad, and Delhi.
+Procedure for Registration of trademark in India is done by the Controller- General of Patents, Design, and Trademark (Registrar of Trademarks), situated at Chennai, Mumbai, Kolkata, Ahmedabad, and Delhi.
 The application for registration of the trademark has to be filed based upon the territorial jurisdiction of the place of business of the Applicant.

 Step-1: Application for Registration: